Hannah…Praying Mother (I Samuel 1:27-28)

 I Samuel 1:27-28, For this child I prayed; and the LORD hath given me my petition which I asked of him: Therefore also I have lent him to the LORD; as long as he liveth he shall be lent to the LORD.
 And he worshipped the LORD there.

+Billy Sunday tells of a minister who was making visits.
+He came to a certain home and asked for the mother but the child opening the door answered, "You cannot see mother for she prays from nine to ten."
+He waited forty minutes to see that mother, and when she came out of her prayer closet the light of glory was on her face, and he knew why that home was so bright; he knew why her two sons were in the ministry and her daughter a missionary.
+"All hell cannot tear a boy or girl away from a praying mother," comments Mr. Sunday.
 One of the greatest fears that troubles Satan is prayer.
 He trembles when a Christian prays.
-In this fractured world, each family faces troubles, tests and tribulations, but the trial in your home can be turned into blessing if you turn to the Lord.
+In this fractured world, each family faces troubles, tests, and tribulations, but the trial in your home can be turned into blessing if you turn to the Lord.
 The Lord desires to do the impossible through situations that seem unbearable.

 Hannah’s heart was expressed in her words.
-A praying mother is a great asset to her home, her church and her community.
+A praying mother is a great asset to her home, her church, and her community.
 She prays for wisdom and discernment in teaching and training her children.
-Her prayer is a desire that her children would come to know the Lord, to serve Him and to do His will.
+Her prayer is a desire that her children would come to know the Lord, and to serve Him, and to do His will.

 Hannah did not just pray for any child.
 She specifically prayer for a man child.
 There is nothing wrong with praying specifically.
 In fact, it’s Biblical.
 Just as it is important when we make a list of priorities, God desires that we prioritize our prayer life.
 Prayers for your family need to be specific.

 God remembered Hannah's prayer and Hannah bore a son and named him Samuel, which means “God heard”.
 Hannah learned a wonderful truth: God answers prayer.
-Samuel was a gift from the Lord: the Lord had given Samuel because she had prayed believing.
+Samuel was a gift from the Lord.
+The Lord had given Samuel because she had prayed, believing.
+The peace came before she got the answer.
+Peace doesn’t come from getting everything we want or think we need from God.
+Peace comes from leaving everything with God, being content with what we have and praying the Lord’s will be done.
 Prayer is the answer to our afflictions.
 When we are in deep sorrow and our hearts are broken, prayer is the answer.

-PRAYER: Father in Heaven, I know that nothing happens in my life that Your not aware of.
+PRAYER: Father in Heaven, I know that nothing happens in my life that You’re not aware of.
 I know that You will not abandon me in this affliction.
 SO, I’m asking You to teach me to see Your comforting hand in this affliction.
-May this sweeten my love, secure my hope and strengthen my faith.
+May this sweeten my love, secure my hope, and strengthen my faith.
 In Jesus name, Amen.

 If this post in any way, has blessed you,